 Tests done by Consumer Reports showed the Off!
 Clip-On repellent, which uses a fan to circulate the chemical metofluthrin into the air around you, offered less protection than most spray-on repellents.
 In addition, the chemical metofluthrin is classified by the Environmental Protection Agency as a neurotoxin and as a potential carcinogen.

-So, although alternative mosquito repellents may sound promising, they don’t appear to work very well and may be a waste of money.
-If you’re looking for other ways to keep these flying, biting pests at bay, here are 16 ways to win the war against mosquitoes.
+So, although some alternative mosquito repellents may sound promising, they don’t appear to work very well and may be a waste of money.